zac7777/Entropy/Entropy/Sets/Creatures/Demons.md

 Accuracy: +16
 Critical: +2

-*Laugh:* 4 AP, target creature that can hear you gains vulnerability to piercing damage for five turns
+*Laugh:* 4 AP, target creature that can hear you that fails the avoidance roll gains vulnerability to piercing damage for five turns

 Avoidance type: Endurance
 Roll minimum: 5